We’ve found that adults ask a lot of the same questions when signing up their scout with our group.

 What is the Baden-Powell Service Association (BPSA)?

-BPSA is a co-ed, back-to-basics traditional scouting program started in 2006.
+BPSA is a fully inclusive co-ed, back-to-basics traditional scouting program started in 2006.
 BPSA’s “Introduction to Traditional Scouting” provides a nice overview of the program.
 There’s lots more to learn at www.bpsa-us.org.
 The 7th Trailblazers is a charter of BPSA, serving northwest Austin.
-Other groups in the area include the 183rd Tonkawa in Cedar Park and the 14th Treaty Oak in central Austin.
+Other groups in the area include the 183rd Tonkawa in Cedar Park and the 96th Riverine in southwest Austin.

 The BPSA and the 7th Trailblazers are 100 percent volunteer.
 We rely on the involvement and support of families in our group, and families who volunteer to coordinate the national program.
 Because of this, BPSA groups don’t receive the same level of service as scouts involved in the Boy Scouts or Girl Scouts.
 We have to do a lot of work (providing uniforms, finding experienced adults to teach special proficiency badges, etc.) on our own.
 That’s why we ask every family behind the 7th Trailblazers to support the group in some way, like volunteering as a leader, serving on our parents committee, providing extra financial support, or being willing to volunteer for special activities (sewing neckerchiefs, shopping for food, taking pictures, managing social media, etc.).

-The 7th Trailblazers is made up of five groups.
+The 7th Trailblazers is made up of five groups, or “Sections”.
 Our youngest group are the Chipmunks (ages 3-5).
 They are followed by the Otters (grades kindergarten, first and second) and then Timberwolves (grades three, four and five).
 The Pathfinder group starts in the sixth grade and runs up through the end of high school.
-Our group also has a Rover Crew, ages 18 and up for adults who love what we do and stand for and want to remain a part of scouting.
+Our group also has a Rover crew, ages 18 and up for adults who love what we do and stand for and want to remain a part of scouting.

 We also have a committee of parents and community members interested in supporting the group.
 We call this the “Group Auxiliary.”
 Contact the Group Scoutmaster (Mark Novick) or Auxiliary Committee Chair (Katie Lipson), if you’d like to get involved.